iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 ### 2) Process Descriptions

-Process description as a set of activities; for each activity, provide the following:

 #### Software Concept

 - **Activity description**  The software concept phase of development is where the initial idea for the